8 MIN READ

 If you try hard enough, you can probably think of someone you know who came into some sudden money and blew it all in just a year or two.
 I know I can.

-It even happens to the big winners, like David Lee Edwards who won $27 million with a Powerball lottery ticket.
+It even happens to the big winners, like David Lee Edwards.
+He won $27 million with a Powerball lottery ticket in 2001.
 Thanks to lavish living and drug use, he was broke and living in a storage unit by 2006.

 Think about it: That’s $27 million in just five years.